A Boy Named Junath

 As Junath chewed on a piece of bacon he asked, “Why are the Crimsons attacking Perri?”

-“It’s not only Perri, but Thea as well.”
+“It’s not only Perri but Thea as well.”
 Seren allowed a sigh of sorrow to escape.
 “Rumor is that Tuckshire to the north is already gone.”

 “But, Dad, the nation of Qunereel has never been that violent before.”

-“That’s my boy, wise beyond his years.
-Just like Jael.
+“That’s my boy, wise beyond his years, just like Jael.
 You two must get it from your mother.
-Come let’s go get that corn.”
+Come, let’s go get that corn.”

-“Dad, it’s not the Crimsons that cause me to keep to myself, it’s Jael.”
+“Dad, it’s not the Crimsons, it’s Jael.”

-Junath poured some water into their glasses.
-Seren let out a sigh and said, “Jael left because he thought it to be best.
+Junath poured some water into their glasses, and Seren continued, “Jael left because he thought it best after your mother died.
 He figured he could work in the mines of Qunereel and maybe send some money back home.”

-With a calm authoritative voice, Seren corrected Junath, “I will not have you insult your brother in my presence again.
-He has chosen his path and it has led him well.
+With a calm, authoritative voice, Seren corrected Junath, “I will not have you insult your brother in my presence again.
+He has chosen his path, and it has led him well.
 I assure you, Jael would not support the Crimson’s lust for blood.
-He’s just not that kind of person…” with a reflective sigh he continued, “He has too much of his mother in him.”
-With a gentle shake of the head, he looked at Junath and added, “Don’t doubt his love for us, it is stronger than you realize.”
+He’s not that kind of person.
+He has too much of his mother in him.”
+After a pause, he added, “Don’t doubt his love for us, it is stronger than you realize.”